Wotcnt/Polyrifringence-Engine/README.md

 ---

-### 🤖 Run via GPT ➾Polyrifringence Engine Expert
+### Run via GPT🤖 ➾Polyrifringence Engine Expert
 Interact with the **Polyrifringence Engine Expert**, a custom GPT designed assistant trained on the verified documentation, benchmarks, and theoretical models of the **Polyrifringence Engine**

-☑️ **Requirements:**
+☑️✅ **Requirements:**
-No installation needed - it runs entirely through ChatGPT, referencing the same physics, mathematics, and benchmark data documented in this repository.
+👉 No installation needed - it runs entirely through ChatGPT, referencing the same physics, mathematics, and benchmark data documented in this repository.
 This repository is accompanied by an interactive GPT trained on its full documentation - ready to answer questions, explain physics, or guide benchmarks live.

 ⛑️ **Purpose:**